cstarrynight/ECE143_FinalProject/README.md

 To display the SF map

 1. run process_sf_visuals.ipynb

-    i. doing so requires you to insert your own api key for routes and directions ii. doing so will also take a long time iii. the output "sf_final.csv" is already in ./src
+    i. doing so requires you to insert your own api key for routes and directions

+    ii. doing so will also take a long time

+    iii. the output "sf_final.csv" is already in ./src

 2. execute display_sf.ipynb from ./src which displays the data from sf_final.csv

+end

+To display the NY map

+1. run process_ny.ipynb

+    i. doing so requires you to insert your own api key for routes and directions

+    ii. doing so will also take a long time

+    iii. the output "ny_final.csv" is already in ./src

+2. execute display_ny.ipynb from ./src which displays the data from ny_final.csv

 end